-WILKES-BARRE, Pa. – Geisinger is enrolling dementia patients and their caregivers in a national research study that will compare three models of dementia care over an 18-month period.
+DANVILLE, Pa. – Geisinger is enrolling people with dementia and their caregivers in a national research study that will compare three models of dementia care over an 18-month period.

 An estimated 6 million people in the United States are living with dementia.
 The effects of dementia include memory loss, confusion and disorientation, poor balance and falls, incontinence, swallowing disorders, recurring pneumonia, and behavioral issues.
 These conditions often lead to caregiver stress and illness.
 As healthcare systems work to provide the best care for both dementia patients and their caregivers, the D-CARE study will compare three different approaches to dementia care.

 Patients and caregivers enrolled in the study will be randomly assigned to one of three groups:

 - Enhanced care, which includes 24/7 access to the Alzheimer’s Association hotline and referrals to local support programs and resources;

 - Community-based care, which includes support from a trained care consultant from the Alzheimer’s Association, check-ins via phone and access to additional resources; or

 - Health system-based care, which includes telemedicine video visits with a dedicated dementia care specialist who works with your primary care doctor.